phnmnl/workflow-demo/README.md

 ssh-keygen -t rsa
 ```

-Furthermore, you will have to setup your git user.
+Furthermore, you have to setup your git user.

 ```bash
 git config --global user.email "myname@example.com"